Common Work Registration Documentation

 In the previous article, a simple CWR file was shown, together with a JSON file containing the same data.
 This article picks up from there and introduces the official documentation while explaining CWR in more detail.

 Registration of musical works should really be a simple thing.
-There is no good reason why it would have to be so complicated, but it obviously is.
+There is no good reason for it to be so complicated, but it obviously is.
 I will not rant here, but instead, give a practical introduction to the official documentation.
 While this refers to CWR 2.1, the only version in world-wide use, it applies to CWR 2.2, CWR 3.0 and CWR 3.1.

 The official CWR documentation is extremely technical, so this article must be as well, as it is targeting the same audience – software developers.